Gematria: Related transformations

 Most of the above-mentioned methods and ciphers are listed by Rabbi Moshe Cordevero.

 Some authors provide lists of as many as 231 various replacement ciphers, related to the 231 mystical Gates of the Sefer Yetzirah.

 Dozens of other far more advanced methods are used in Kabbalistic literature, without any particular names.
 In Ms. Oxford 1,822, one article lists 75 different forms of gematria.
 Some known methods are recursive in nature and are reminiscent of graph theory or make a lot of use of combinatorics.
 Rabbi Elazar Rokeach (born c.
 1176 – died 1238) often used multiplication, instead of addition, for the above-mentioned methods.
 For example, spelling out the letters of a word and then multiplying the squares of each letter value in the resulting string produces very large numbers, in orders of trillions.
 The spelling process can be applied recursively, until a certain pattern (e.g., all the letters of the word "Talmud") is found; the gematria of the resulting string is then calculated.
 The same author also used the sums of all possible unique letter combinations, which add up to the value of a given letter.
 For example, the letter Hei, which has the standard value of 5, can be produced by combining $1 + 1 + 1 + 1 + 1$, $2 + 1 + 1 + 1$, $3 + 1 + 1$, $4+1$, $2 + 2 + 1$, or $2+3$, which adds up to $30$.
 Sometimes combinations of repeating letters are not allowed (e.g., $2+3$ is valid, but $3 + 1 + 1$ is not).
 The original letter itself can also be viewed as a valid combination.

 Variant spellings of some letters can be used to produce sets of different numbers, which can be added up or analyzed separately.
 Many various complex formal systems and recursive algorithms, based on graph-like structural analysis of the letter names and their relations to each other, modular arithmetic, pattern search and other highly advanced techniques, are found in the "Sefer ha-Malchut" by Rabbi David ha-Levi of the Draa Valley, a Spanish-Moroccan Kabbalist of the 15th–16th century.
-Rabbi David ha-Levi's methods take into consideration the numerical values and other properties of the vowels as well.
+Rabbi David ha-Levi's methods also consider the numerical values and other properties of the vowels.

 Kabbalistic astrology uses some specific methods to determine the astrological influences on a particular person.
 According to one method, the gematria of the person's name is added to the gematria of his or her mother's name; the result is then divided by 7 and 12.
 The remainders signify a particular planet and Zodiac sign.